A Green Solution?

 Conditioners treat limescale without using any chemicals or pollutants which could enter the water system.
 Whether that be electric, catalytic or magnetic conditioners, these systems address the problem of limescale in way that is non-invasive.
 Conditioners also do not use any extra water to treat the system, meaning there is no further demand on the supply after installation.

 Premium conditioners are also able of provide some of the benefits of soft water including reducing the amount of cleaning products required in everyday use.
 By reducing demand there is once again a small benefit in decreasing resource use on this front.

-Lastly some conditioners are very long lived.
-Due to the lack of complex machinery there is very little room for damage caused by wear and tear.
+Lastly some conditioners have very long lifespans.
+The design of most conditioners means that they won’t break down due to wear and tear, as they are kept simple and free of complex moving parts.
 The Halcyan boasts a lifespan of 30 years minimum with no need of maintenance or replacement.
 This of course means that fewer need to be made per household leaving the carbon footprint of these units much lower than other systems.

 So are conditioners sustainable?
 In most cases the answer is a resounding yes.
 Water conditioners deal with a key problem affecting the carbon footprint of homes and they do so in a non-polluting, energy saving and water saving way.
 For more info on the environmental impact of hard water and water treatment methods check out our comprehensive article below!